ngiangre/ngiangre.github.io/CV/Nicholas_Giangreco_CV.md

     + Organize lession plan for biweekly meetings.
     + Lead project management for bioinformatics projects.
     + Organize and manage hackathons for biomedical scientists at CUMC.
+- Columbia University Graduate Student Advisory Council
+    + Voting member of the Columbia graduate student government and student representative for the Department of Biomedical Informatics.
+    + Provide discussion and oversight of the potential 2018 graduate student government reorganization effort in the Ad-Hoc Committee
 - NYC MeetUps
     + [AI @ Columbia University Medical Center](https://www.meetup.com/AI-at-CUMC/)
         + Attend and engage in public discourse on a wide range of topics such as AI & Society, AI & Healthcare, and economic impact by AI.